 So long ordinary mac and cheese!
-Here, we combine the gooey, melty goodness of a classic mac with the rich, spicy flavors of a bacon-wrapped jalapeño popper.
+Here, we combine the gooey, melty goodness of a classic mac with rich, spicy Buffalo seasoning.
 The result?
 A game-day crowd pleasing touchdown!
 It’s got it all: twirly cavatappi noodles tossed in a creamy, cheesy sauce.
 Salty crumbles of bacon.
 A crispy, spiced panko crust for crunch.
-Jalapeño slices for heat.
 And to top it all off, it’s all ready in just 35 minutes—SCORE!

 8 ounce